Questions & Answers

 What are the Science Days of the Junior Academy?

 The Junior Academy of the Ohio Academy of Science is dedicated to the promotion of science and science education for the benefit of the youth of Ohio.
-For this purpose, the State of Ohio is divided into sixteen districts.
-The West District (District 10) consists of Champaign, Clark, Darke, Greene, Miami, Montgomery and Shelby Counties.
+For this purpose, the State of Ohio is divided into seventeen districts.
+The West District (District 10) consists of Clark, Greene, and Montgomery Counties.
 At the West District level, the affairs of the Ohio Junior Academy of Science are conducted by the district council, which includes one or more representatives from each county of the district.

 One of the major activities of the Junior Academy is to sponsor Science Days at the local, county, district, and state levels.
 The Science Day Guide is the basic guide for science days at all levels and is available from the Ohio Academy of Science.